Ellen is at the airport, “Welcome back honeys, no problems?”

 Mani, “Geez, nice suite, view of the bay, lovely.”

 Katya, “Mani and I will check out cop, Ellen, you and Katja find out if any of the old information is still good.
-I called Gerard, he is going to use his contacts for an update.
-He can use his contacts without involving us.”
+I called Gerard, he is going to use his contacts for an update.”

 Only lightly disguised, they are traveling under false identification after all.
 Licenses have a vague resemblance, nobody ever looks like their driver’s license.
 They look ordinary, no short skirts or tight tops, just loose jeans or pants, steel toe sneakers, bland pullovers.
 The work sneakers are to add something nasty if they have to kick anyone.